PhilD001/biomechZoo/readme.txt

-The Zoosystem is a user-customizable toolbox for the analysis of biomechanical data.
+The Zoosystem is a user-customizable Matlab toolbox for the analysis of biomechanical movement data.

+Summary:
 Movement data often contain variables recorded over time, for many subjects, groups, or conditions.
-Sorting, processing, statistical analysis, and visualization of these data is crucial.
-The zoosystem provides tools to help users achieve these goals.
+The Zoosystem provides tools to help users achieve sort, process, statistically analyze, and visualize these data.

 Quick look:
-Explore the main features of the Zoosystem by viewing our overview video in the wiki section.
+Explore the main features of the Zoosystem by viewing our overview <a href="https://vimeo.com/143870493">video</a>')

+Getting started:
+The Zoosystem can be downloaded by clicking on the green 'Clone or download' button on the main repository page (above).
+Afterwards, the Zoosystem can be loaded into Matlab by running the startZoo.m file located in the root Zoosystem folder.
+Users can consult the <a href="https://github.com/PhilD001/the-zoosystem-help">help</a> section or explore the
+<a href="https://github.com/PhilD001/the-zoosystem-samplestudy">sample study</a>' to become familiar with the main processing, analysis, and visualization tools.

+Additional help may be obtained by contacting the main author (philippe dot dixon at gmail dot com).

 Audience:
-The Zoosystem can help those new to programming/biomechanics to quickly process their data by providing a framework from which to create a streamlined processing workflow.
+The Zoosystem can help those new to programming / biomechanics to quickly process their data by providing a framework from which to create a streamlined processing workflow.
 Advanced users are encouraged to contribute to the Zoosystem project by providing additional functions.

-Getting started:
-The Zoosystem download contains a number of files to help the user get started with the toolbox.
-Users may wish to start by reading the powerpoint presentation and conference poster, both found under the 'Help Files' sub folder of the toolbox.
-Afterwards, users can explore the toolbox using the accompanying sample dataset (~/sample study) and sample processing m-file (~/Help Files/zoo_process_example.m').
-Additional help may be obtained by contacting the main author.

-Additional Software:
-At the moment, the Zoosystem only runs on Matlab (The Mathworks Inc., Natick, USA).
-Although most functions should run on any version of the software, version r2014a or earlier is recommended for optimal functionality.
-Newer versions (r2014b onwards) will cause errors in some of the graphical user interfaces due to changes in the way Matlab handles objects (see: http://www.mathworks.com/help/matlab/graphics_transition/major-graphics-changes-in-r2014b.html).
-Future updates may address these issues.
+Additional Software / Platform information:
+Matlab (The Mathworks Inc., Natick, USA) software running, at minimum, the Signal processing and Statistics toolboxes

+The Zoosystem toolbox was tested on Mac (OSX 10.8.5, Matlab v2012a and v2014b), Windows 7 Enterprise (Matlab 2014a and 2016a) and Windows 10 (Matlab 2016a) platforms.
+The Zoosystem has not been tested on Linux machines.
+73 operating systems.

 Users interested in developing a version of the Zoosystem to run in an open-source programming environment such as Python could email the main author.

-Platforms:
-The Zoosystem runs on both Windows and MAC OS.
-Functions have not been tested on unix systems.
-Note: Some functions, particularly those that export data to excel will not work on the MAC OS platform.

 Contact
 philippe dot dixon at gmail dot com